klaemo/react-es6/Readme.md

   .catch(err => console.error(this.props.url, err.toString()))
 ```

-I decided not to use ES6 classes, because React's implementation doesn't seem quite ready yet.
-Also, I don't really like their syntax. ;-)
+After the update to `react 0.14` I decided to use the `class` syntax as well as stateless components
+and switch to ES6 style exports/imports.

 ## Contributing

 Just open an issue or pull request or whateveer :)